Possession of an offensive weapon

 (iii) a sharp point at the end of the blade

-- ‘Antique’ weapons, meaning weapons that are over 100 years old at the time of any alleged offence; and
+- An ‘Antique’ weapon, whereby the offensive weapon is over 100 years old at the time of any alleged offence

-- Weapons that are owned for religious reasons only.
+- A weapon that is owned for religious reasons (such as a kirpan).

-A bladed article is defined as any knife or sharply pointed object, unless it is a folding pocket knife that has a blade of less than 3 inches in length.
+A bladed article is defined as any knife or sharply pointed object that has a blade of less than 3 inches in length.

 You are allowed to possess a bladed article such as kitchen knives in your home.
 However, if the item is taken outside, you may commit the offence of being in possession of a bladed article, unless you have a reasonable excuse.
 Hypothetically, a blunt butter knife being carried in public could be considered a bladed article, depending on the circumstances.